 The law in Utah requires that both parties reach an equitable division of their marital property in the event a divorce occurs.
 As far as the state is concerned, “equitable” means fair, but this does not necessarily mean a 50/50 split.

 There are various types of property that will need to be divided during the divorce process.
-Some of the types of property that Salt Lake City divorce lawyer Emy Cordano helps ensure an equitable division of includes the following:
+Some of the types of property that Salt Lake City divorce lawyer Emy Cordano helps ensure an equitable division of include the following:

 The marital home